bizzaccelerator/corn-yield-prediction/README.md

 *A Python-based predictive application for estimating corn yields using survey data, containerized with Docker.*

-This fictional project was developed as a midterm evaluation for the Machine Learning Zoomcamp offered by Data Talks Club.
-Method and objectives were defined for educational purposes only, so I can show the knowledge appropiated during the firsts part of the training.
+This fictional project was originally developed as a midterm evaluation for the Machine Learning Zoomcamp and improved as a final projecto for MLops Zoomcamp, both offered by Data Talks Club.
+Method and objectives were defined for educational purposes only, so I can show the knowledge appropiated during the mentioned training.

 The current project simulates a real scenario of information gathering to support effective political decision-making in a mayor's office in Kenya, aiming to ensure food security in the region.